sulliv35/League-most-played-with/README.md

 Next it goes through the users match history grabbing x number of match ids After the match ids are fully gathered they are then used to find and gather all players in the match.
 Finally the dictionary of users with number of games played with is sorted and prints top 10 most played with
-NOTE: Riot limits 10 requests per 10 seconds, This drastically limits the time to search through games
+NOTE: Riot limits 10 requests per 10 seconds, This drastically limits the time to search through games.
+You may get a Value Error encountered displayed on the screen a couple times because the application is pushing the line of riots rate limit.
+These should not occur more than 10 time in a row though so just give the application a chance to keep going.

 Make sure you are using Python 2.7